Monday, February 10, 2025

 Well, we had a marvelous time over about five game sessions.
 The character creation system required a lot of engagement - they effectively had to write the introduction to the TV show, where each character got their moment and a description of their "cozy place" home.
 As a result we created characters with much more depth than the your standard 1st-level dwarf warrior.
 Again a favorite interchange: ME: Tell me about your late husband.
 PLAYER: No one ever suspected a thing

 The format is very much 80's television, right down to the jump-scare (getting locked in a freezer, or sliding off the deck of a ship) and going to commercial.
 There are a multitude of ways to damage or kill the characters, and a multitude of ways for the characters to unwind that and take another path.
 The setting is a small coastal town in New England, but many of us had worked in Lake Geneva, Wisconsin, so the small-tourist town flavor came naturally to us.
-We ran through two adventures - one involving a wealthy family patriarch getting pushed off his yacht, the other being a Halloween party where the victim was drowned in a tub used for bobbing for albums.
+We ran through two adventures - one involving a wealthy family patriarch getting pushed off his yacht, the other being a Halloween party where the victim was drowned in a tub used for bobbing for apples.
 It was goofy in places and a lot of fun.

 The flavor is great, and the players rose to the occasion.
 This is definitely a case of a good game, but a challenging explanation of it, and we had to mentally unwind a lot of traditional role-playing assumptions and mannerisms in order to get to the heart.
 And yeah, I'd like to see a few other examples to see where this game did and did not adhere to the original PbtA rules.
 But a good time was had by all.